firedot/packer_dock_nginx/README.md

 ````
 packer build docker_template.json
 ````
-This line will generate a Docker image and will upload it to the Docker Hub.
+This line will generate a Docker image with nginx available, and will upload it to the Docker Hub.